|

 Sarah (Sallie) Boyd Gunn

-By Linda Thompson Robertson © May 2007
+By Linda Thompson Robertson © December 2013

 |

-| Sarah Boyd Gunn |
+Sarah Boyd Gunn |

 Sarah Eliza Boyd was the second child and oldest daughter of James Hervey Boyd and Eliza Ellis Boyd.
 She was born January 5, 1847.
 She was called Sallie and must have been named for Eliza Boyd’s mother, Sarah (Sallie) Morehead Ellis.
 On December 14, 1870, Sallie Boyd married Lyman Cephas Gunn at the Presbyterian Church in Jackson.
 The Reverend Dr. John Hunter officiated.
-Sallie’s husband, Lyman Cephas Gunn, was born in Tennessee in 1846.
-Lyman Cephas Gunn had three brothers, James T., William L., and Charles M. Gunn, and a sister, Sophia R. Gunn.
-He was the son of Dr. Lyman Taft Gunn of Nashville, a dentist, and his first wife, Caroline M. Morehead, a cousin of Sallie Morehead Ellis (the mother of Eliza Ellis Boyd and grandmother of Sallie Boyd Gunn).
+Sallie’s husband, Lyman Gunn, was born in

 |